 - 6.12 Extra care and continuing retirement communities often provide self-contained units for sale to meet the needs of a growing older population.
-Such developments of self-contained units, where they are within a Class C3 development, will be required to meet the Council's Affordable Housing requirements in Policy SP20. - 6.13 For the avoidance of doubt, the affordable housing requirements associated with Policy SP20 apply only to the use class C3 element of development proposals. - 6.14 Accommodation for Gypsies and Travellers is a specific type of housing that councils have the duty to provide for under the Housing Act (2004).
+Such developments of self-contained units, where they are within a Class C3 development, will be required to meet the Council's Affordable Housing requirements in Policy SP20. - 6.13 For the avoidance of doubt, the affordable housing requirements associated with Policy SP20 apply only to the use class C3 element of development proposals. - 6.14 Accommodation for Gypsies and Travellers is a specific type of housing that councils have the duty to provide for under the Housing Act (2004) but is not subject to the contents of this SPD.